Degree Requirements

 Qualifying Exam

-Each student must select a primary area of focus within the chosen track and then pass a qualifying exam in that area, given and evaluated by the student’s Qualifying Exam Committee.
-The purpose of the qualifying exam is to allow the student to demonstrate that they are capable of doing Ph.D. level research leading to a dissertation.
+Each student must pass a qualifying exam, given and evaluated by the student’s Qualifying Exam Committee.
+The purpose of the Qualifying Exam is to ensure that the student will have sufficient capability for doing dissertation-level research leading to a Ph.D. degree.

 Dissertation Committee